Kowloon Motor Bus: Fleet

+In the 2020s, KMB introduced a vivid "Electric Green" livery on zero emission buses.
 KMB expects to have 500 battery electric buses by the end of 2025, which will account for an eighth of the total bus fleet.

+In 2024, KMB had started operating one out of their 10 fleets of the Alexander Dennis Enviro500EV on the Route 112, which runs from So Uk in Cheung Sha Wan to North Point.

 Depots

 KMB operate four depots in Kowloon and the New Territories.
 The depot of a bus is identified by the letter K, L, S, or U, and the letter is marked on the bottom left of the driver's windscreen or below windscreen.
 The assignment scheme is as follows: